 As a public reporting company, we are subject to various regulatory requirements, including the Sarbanes-Oxley Act of 2002, which requires our management to assess and report on our internal controls over financial reporting.
 Nevertheless, in future years, our testing, or the subsequent testing by our independent registered public accounting firm, may reveal deficiencies in our internal controls that we would be required to remediate in a timely manner to be able to comply with the requirements of Section 404 of the Sarbanes-Oxley Act each year.
-If we are not able to comply with the requirements of Section 404 of the Sarbanes-Oxley Act each year.
-If we are not able to comply with the regulatory authorities which would require additional financial and management resources and could adversely affect the market price of our common stock.
+If we are not able to comply with the requirements of Section 404 of the Sarbanes-Oxley Act each year, we could be subject to sanctions or investigations by the SEC, Nasdaq or other regulatory authorities which would require additional financial and management resources and could adversely affect the market price of our common stock.
 In addition, material weaknesses in our internal controls could result in a loss of investor confidence in our financial reports.